jesperfj/force-rest-api/README.md

 ## 0.0.44

 * Default API version bumped to v51.
 Added v50 and v51 to supported versions.
-* Add ability to access root path with API calls `get put patch post delete request` using `ForceApi.rootPath()` (briefly explained in README)
+* Add ability to access root path with API calls `get put patch post delete request` using `ForceApi.rootPath()` (briefly explained in README).
+Thanks @ModeratelyComfortableChair for suggestion.
 * login and password strings are now XML escaped when doing `soaploginPasswordFlow`.
 The characters `< > & ' "` are replaced with their &...; XML escape codes.
+Thanks @fredboutin for suggestion.
 * JUnit test dependency bumped from 4.10 to 4.13.1
 * Added test dependencies for jetty-util and jetty-http because apparently they are now needed.